 Evaporative air conditioning systems

-An evaporative air conditioner is a device that cools the air through the evaporation of water.
+An evaporative air conditioning system (also known as a swamp cooler) is a device that cools the air through the evaporation of water.
 By drawing dry, hot air over a wetting medium that is saturated in water, the heat is absorbed and cooled and then moist air is blown through the vents.

 - Costs less to install, maintain and run because they’re less mechanically complex than a refrigerated air conditioner.

-- More eco-friendly (producing less emissions and using less energy) than a refrigerated air conditioner.
+- More eco-friendly as they produce fewer emissions and use less energy than a refrigerated air conditioner.

 - Uses fresh air from the outside, instead of constantly recycling stale air.